 OUR LEGACY PROJECTS

-Our CSI journey started more than 25-years ago when we first opened our doors, long before we launched our current high-impact Capsule programme.
+Our CSI journey started 30-years ago when we first opened our doors, long before we launched our current high-impact Capsule programme.
 Coronation employees regularly volunteer their time on various projects - from reading to children to mentoring educators and refurbishing facilities, people from across our business roll up their sleeves to contribute their time and expertise.

 Our Bursary Programme rewards underprivileged students for exceptional academic achievement with full bursaries to study towards Business Science, Accounting, Finance, Business Economics and Economics degrees at select South African universities, including Stellenbosch University, the University of the Free State, Nelson Mandela University and the University of Cape Town.
 Students are supported by trained tutors, matched with a Coronation mentor, and offered work experience opportunities at Coronation.
 Subject to performance, students are also provided with a one-year employment contract upon completion of their studies.
 The programme also provides scholarships to high school students through the South African Innovation Learning Intervention.